 - Your favorite text editor or IDE

 - Template Development Kit (see below)

-- FAIR Wizard instance (recommended to have local one) with your admin account
+- · FAIR Wizard application with your admin account

-- Python 3.7+ (with pip) or Docker
+- Python 3.10+ (with pip) or Docker

 Our Template Development Kit (TDK) provides a simple way how to work with templates locally.
 It is a CLI tool written in Python.